-If you want managed hosting of a private Agorakit instance, contact us at info [at] agorakit.org
+You can also get in touch with us if you are interested in managed hosting of a private Agorakit instance.
+Email us at info [at] agorakit.org for more details.

 You need a good web hosting provider that provides the following :

 - php >= 7.1.3 with the following extensions :